MahApps/mahapps.com/input/docs/controls/ColorPicker.md

 ```

 ## Getting a color from a given name
 You can also get back the color by looking up its name.
 The routine will first check the dictionary for the first occurrence of the given name and if it was not found it will try to use [`ColorConverter.ConvertFromString`](docs.microsoft.com/en-us/dotnet/api/system.windows.media.colorconverter.convertfromstring) which also accepts the HTML-Notation of the `Color`.
 If the `Color` cannot be found it will return null.
-Blow you can find some examples.
+Below you can find some examples.

 ```
 // Note: If you set the second parameter to 'null' the default dictionary will be used.